joe7575/vm16/readme.md

 sudo luarocks make
 ```

-The program output should like like this:
+The program output should look like this:

 ```
 vm16 2.4-0 depends on lua 5.1 (5.1-1 provided by VM)